Braintree, Essex: Economy, industry and commerce

-Braintree has two main market areas that link throughout the town, which are run twice weekly, on a Wednesday and a Saturday.
+Braintree has two main market areas that link throughout the town, which run on Wednesdays and Saturdays.
 They are based outside the Town Hall in Market Square, and also run along Bank Street and the High Street.
-The High street is mainly a pedestrianised area, which allows only buses to commute through the town.
+The High Street is a pedestrianised area, which allowed only buses until 2020, when it was fully pedestrianised.

-Braintree Village, formerly known as Freeport, is a shopping area on the outskirts of Braintree, described as a "designer outlet village".
+Braintree Village, formerly known as Freeport, is a shopping area on the outskirts of the town, described as a "designer outlet village".
 It has approximately 90 departments where designer brands sell surplus stock for lower than the recommended retail price.

-It also has its own railway station, namely Braintree Freeport railway station, which is the first stop on the journey from Braintree to London Liverpool Street via Witham.
+It also has its own railway station, namely Braintree Freeport.

-There are also various industrial centres located around the main Braintree town area, including the Springwood Industrial Estate, Park Drive Industrial Estate and Broomhills Industrial Estate off Pod's Brook Lane.
-The latter is owned by Sainsbury's and has been dilapidated for renewal for a new superstore that has failed to be given the go ahead.
+There are also several industrial centres located around the main Braintree town area, including the Springwood Industrial Estate, Park Drive Industrial Estate and Broomhills Industrial Estate, off Pod's Brook Lane.

 Transport

-Rail
+Railway

-Braintree is served by two railway stations - Braintree and Braintree Freeport.

-Both stations are served by hourly Greater Anglia trains on the Braintree branch line.
-Trains link the town directly to Witham, with some services continuing to London Liverpool Street via Chelmsford and Stratford Monday-Saturday.
+Braintree is served by two railway stations: Braintree and Braintree Freeport.
+Both are stops on the Braintree branch line, with regular services to Witham operated by Greater Anglia; some services continue on to London Liverpool Street, via Chelmsford and Stratford on Mondays–Saturdays.
 At Witham, connecting trains run northbound towards Ipswich, Clacton-on-Sea, Walton-on-the-Naze and Colchester.

-Bus
+Buses

-Bus services in Braintree are run by Arriva, First Essex, Hedingham & Chambers, and Stephensons of Essex.
+Bus services in Braintree are run by Central Connect, First Essex, Hedingham & Chambers and Stephensons of Essex.
+Key routes include:

-Major routes include 38 (Witham-Braintree-Halstead), 70 (Chelmsford-Braintree-Colchester), 89 (Braintree-Halstead-Great Yeldham) and 133 (Stansted Airport-Braintree-Colchester).

-Road

-Braintree sits at the junction between the A120 and A131 roads.